10xJSChad/TGEngine/README.md

 #### Windows Dependencies:
-* There is no Windows version yet.
+* There is no Windows support yet, this will come once TGE is functional enough to develop games with.